ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

-year 2: declare myself king of the hole promote myself to king of the hole climb the company ladder, albeit not a real ladder
+year 2: declare myself king of the hole promote myself to king of the hole climb the company ladder, albeit not a real ladder climb the company ladder and get promoted to king of the hole (alebit not a real ladder)

 year 3: pet rock son goes off to college at Boulder